Information on the Peter Malone Community Grants Scheme

 - Decisions made by the Trust will be final and no further discussions will be entered into.

-- Availability of grants will be advertised at the end of July and during August of each year and applications for grants will close on the last Friday in August.
+- Availability of grants will be advertised in July/August each year and applications for grants will close on the last Friday in August.
 Small emergency grants will be made in exceptional circumstances.

 For more information